AdobeDocs/workfront.en/help/quicksilver/planning/records/restore-deleted-records.md

 ---
 title: Restore Deleted Records
 description: You can recover deleted records from the Recently deleted area in Adobe Workfront Planning.
 feature: Workfront Planning
 role: User, Admin
 author: Alina
 recommendations: noDisplay, noCatalog
+exl-id: 8b6df633-eb05-4d3e-bfe6-76cedabdb76d
 ---
 # Restore deleted records

 <span class="preview">The information on this page refers to functionality not yet generally available.
 It is available only in the Preview environment for all customers.
 After the monthly releases to Production, the same features are also available in the Production environment for customers who enabled fast releases. </span>